freema/ga4-measurement-protocol-bundle/README.md

 This bundle provides a clean, object-oriented integration with Google Analytics 4 Measurement Protocol for Symfony applications.
 It uses an event-based approach to track page views, purchases, and custom events in GA4.

+## Requirements

+- PHP 8.1 or higher
+- Symfony 5.4 or 6.4

 ## Installation

 ```bash